sevenofnull/phishing_detection/README.md

 # Phishing detection

-Just for clarification, this will help to catch mass phishing emails.
-Not customized for you (your company).

 If it looks like a duck,
 walks like a duck and
 sounds like a duck.
 Hover over the link...
 It's a phish.

-The list will be updated every now and then

 Splitt the list now into different files and add different version.